Karen Pulfer Focht

 Karen Pulfer Focht has the eye of a journalist and the soul of a poet.

 Her photographs reflect reality but in a way that both informs and inspires.
 She captures moment and mood, motion and emotion, fact and truth.

 It's not just her artistry at work here, it's her empathy.
 She sees with her heart, and when we look at her photographs, so do we.

 Karen is an award winning photojournalist and former staff photographer for The Commercial Appeal newspaper 1988-2014.
-She was named one of the world's top contemporary photographers by LensCulture in 2017.
+She finds the extraordinary, in the ordinary, everyday.
+Karen was recognized as one of the worlds top contemporary photographers by both Magnum and LensCulture in 2017.

 She is currently self-employed and based out of Memphis where she brings her photojournalism style to what ever assignment she is on.
 Karen has a diverse client list but she specializes in long-term projects and editorial photography for the Associated Press, area magazines, national and international newspapers, wire services other publications.
 Karen is a visual storyteller; she also does limited video and produces occasional multimedia projects .
 She is based in Memphis, Tennessee.